Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Didn’t you meet OmoAru, once?"

 It was Harrison’s first birthday.
 Allison had taken the day off work, and they were throwing a small party at the commune, not that Harrison himself really appreciated it.
-He was much too interested in staggering around on the grass, back and forth between his two moms...and Anna was much too busy trying to show off whatever new thing she’d found.
+He was much too interested in staggering around on the grass, back and forth between his two moms... and Anna was much too busy trying to show off whatever new thing she’d found.

 The Commune’s park was a safe spot where cubs and toddlers alike got introduced to each other, under the watchful eyes of *several* mothers of two species.
 It was great socialization for all of them.